 All persons entering the Judicial Complex, even prospective jurors, are required to submit to a security screening.
 This will include passing through a metal detector and placing any items being carried through an X-ray machine.
 Please keep in mind that even certain everyday items (scissors, pocket knives, etc.) will not be permitted in the Judicial Complex.

 After going through the security check, proceed toward the corridor on your left.
 The Jury Assembly Room is located in Room 03320 of the East Wing.
 (It is the first entrance on the left, just down the corridor).
-A Cafeteria is located directly across from the Jury Assembly Room.

 Failure to comply with a Jury Summons may result in a $100.00 fine and/or Contempt of Court.